F1PFC/TTN_GPS_Tracker/Readme.md

 The program knows to set pin 8 high, which turns on the LED.

-Using pin definitions in this way makes the programs easier to understand and adapt for different hardware setups..
+Using pin definitions in this way makes the programs easier to understand and adapt for different hardware setups.

-The  TTN\_GPS\_TRACKER\_CayenneLPP program has 4 pre-made definition files for the LoRaTracker boards;
+The  TTN\_GPS\_TRACKER\_CayenneLPP program has 4 pre-made definition files for the Tracker boards;

     LCD_Receiver_Board_Definitions.h
     HAB3_Board_Definitions.h
     Pro_Mini_Mikrobus_Shield_Board_Definitions.h
     Custom_Board_Definitions.h

-The Custom\_Board\_Definitions.h file allows you to create the pin allocations for a non LoRaTracker board.
+The Custom\_Board\_Definitions.h file allows you to create the pin allocations for a non Tracker board.

 Within Section 1) to define which board definition file to use, remove the two // characters in front of the # define line for the board you are using.
 Only ‘comment in’ the define for one of the hardware definition files.